ArberSephirotheca/research-bot/README.md

 ## Notes

 - The report shows up to `--max-per-source` items per source, but the visited DB tracks all new items so they do not repeat.
+- Use `--reset-db` to clear `data/visited.jsonl` before a run if you need to re-ingest everything.
 - When you add features or directories, update the corresponding README so agents can reorient quickly.